OloOcki/awesome-citygml/README.md

 # :cityscape: Awesome CityGML :cityscape:
-The ultimate list of open source CityGML semantic city models.
+The ultimate list of open source semantic city models especially focused on [CityGML](https://www.ogc.org/standards/citygml).
 Albeit great effort of several institutions (e.g., [TU Delft](https://3d.bk.tudelft.nl/opendata/opencities/)) the list of open datasets for cities/regions is still incomplete.
 It is believed that empowering the community will solve the problem!

 Please feel free to contribute or write to olaf.wysocki@tum.de!

 # Tags

+Follow the tags to discover what is inside the dataset!

 - Building: :house:
 - Street space: :car: